z

 The guardian Surge will be going to inform the wings of protection about the results of the flame wing’s visit.
 Use the week she is gone wisely.
 Your friend, Shadow.

 He had a bit more room this time, but he still felt it wasn’t enough.
 He could always just send another message, but he felt the messages were special and shouldn’t be used for simple encouragement or conversation.
 Shadow sighed.
 This would have to be good enough for now.
 He sent the message down the river and considered going to listen in on what the dragonets were talking about, but he was still tired from listening in on their thoughts.
 Instead, he decided to go hunt for some food and practice his writing while he waited for the message to float down the river.
 When he got back to his listening spot Tempest was floating in the river and Aurora seemed to be sitting next to her on the bank.
-The other dragonets were walking away from them as if they had just finished a conversation, but their seemed to be some kind of lingering \ depression for some reason.
+The other dragonets were walking away from them as if they had just finished a conversation, but they both seemed depressed for some reason.

 “Come on Tempest.
 I know that you want to get out of here and that Flame Wing was being a bit cruel but maybe he has some kind of bad experience with dragonets you know?
 Like maybe…” Aurora paused for a moment to think of something.

 “Just leave me alone Aurora.
 I know you think there must be a reason for all the bad things dragons do, but that doesn’t make it any better.
 That Flame Wing and all the guardians can go stick their tails in a fire for all I care,” Tempest growled before ducking underwater.
-She didn’t want to see Aurora’s face of sad compassion.
+She didn’t want to see Aurora’s sad and compassionate face right now.
 Even picturing it made her feel all soft and empathetic.
 She hatted it.
 She could hate whoever she wanted to hate, and those dragons definitely deserved to be hated.

 Except for Shear.
 Shadow could hear a voice that sounded like Aurora’s whisper in Tempest’s head.

 Arrrrgh!
-Tempest lashed out in frustration, churning up the water and smacking something with her talon.
+Tempest lashed out in frustration, churning up the water until she smacked something with her talon.

 Shadow panicked.
 This message hadn’t gotten stuck in the bars like last time.
 If Tempest let it just float away then they would miss his message!
 Thankfully a moment later Tempest snatched up the piece of wood and brought it to the surface to examine it.